 Plume, Maldon's Community Academy, also aims to empower our students to reach their academic, sporting, artistic and overall personal potential, and become articulate, confident, independent and resilient individuals.
 They are encouraged to develop the resourcefulness to embrace the challenges of the future, to lead fulfilling lives and to flourish in society.

-Our Year 7 student intake is from more than 25 primary schools and after a rigorous marketing drive in the Autumn of 2015, numbers for the following September rose from 243 in September 2015, to 295 in September 2016.
-The Year 7 intake numbers have remained high ever since and to the point where we have been oversubscribed for the last five years now.
+Our Year 7 student intake is from more than 30 primary schools and our Year 7 intake numbers remain extremely high and to the point where we have been oversubscribed for the last five years.
 Mid-year applications only continue to increase as well.

 Plume Academy’s split site location has been maximised by developing three linked but distinct campuses: Years’ 7 and 8 at Mill Road, and Years’ 9-11 and the College at Fambridge Road.

-Our students and staff continue to be recipients of both the Diana and Jack Petchey Awards, and we continue to conduct a whole Year 10 work experience programme alongside a Year 12 work shadowing scheme at the end of every Summer term.
+Our students and staff continue to be recipients of Jack Petchey Awards, and we continue to conduct a whole Year 10 work experience programme alongside a Year 12 work shadowing scheme at the end of every summer term.
 These form part of an established, embedded and formally recognised CEIAG programme, and last year, we were also formally reaccredited with ‘Healthy Schools’ status again, after a great deal of hard work and of course, which we were immensely proud to receive.

 We also very much pride ourselves on our local and regional reputation as well as our distinctive ‘outward facing’ approach in working with other schools, external agencies, specialist providers, local businesses and a variety of other associated stakeholders.
 We are a founder member of the seven-strong ‘Consortium for School Improvement’, benefitting from shared INSET and disseminating effective local and regional practice.
 We are also an active member of both the Association of Secondary Headteachers in Essex and the Mid-Essex Secondary Headteachers associations, the countywide and regional secondary headteachers’ forums, and are currently working in partnership with several other Essex schools with the core objective of mutually beneficial support and continuing school improvement.

-We are also committed to developing teachers new to the profession – our strong and established links with Mid-Essex Teacher Training and TES Global ensures that teacher training is given a very high priority, further contributing to our aim to become a validated ‘outstanding’ education provider.
+We are also committed to developing teachers new to the profession – our strong and established links with TES Global and Mid-Essex ITT ensures that teacher training is given a very high priority, further contributing to our aim to become a validated ‘outstanding’ education provider.

 We are embracing the exciting, rapid changes in terms of routes into teaching and are a lead school for ‘School Direct’, again, working with TES Global.
 This we feel will widen the scope of our partnerships and ensure we recruit as well as retain high quality teaching staff.